-As both a consultant and owner, Ellen has been responsible for conducting built environment design research, as well as large-scale program management and extensive cross-departmental coordination.
+Ellen Taylor brings more than 30 years of experience in architecture, research, and business to leading The Center’s research team.
+She is a registered architect and member of the AIA who was recognized by Healthcare Design as the HCD10 Researcher in 2017, an award recognizing significant contributions to the industry.
+A nationally and internationally recognized writer and speaker, she has led numerous grant-funded research programs and published numerous peer-reviewed papers.
 Ellen has a bachelor’s degree in architecture from Cornell University’s College of Architecture, Art and Planning, Global Executive MBA degrees from Columbia University and London Business School, and a PhD in design, patient safety and human factors from Loughborough University in England.
-She is the Vice Chair for FGI's Health Guidelines Revisions Committee (HGRC) and serves on the HGRC Executive Committee of the Steering Committee.
-She also serves on the Editorial Advisory Board of the Health Environments Research & Design (HERD) Journal and the American Journal of Infection Control (AJIC).
-Ellen is currently a board member for the AIA Academy of Architecture for Health Knowledge Community.
+She serves on the Executive Committee of the Steering Committee for the FGI Health Guidelines Revisions Committee, the Editorial Advisory Boards of the Health Environments Research & Design (HERD) Journal and American Journal of Infection Control (AJIC), and is the 2022 President of the AIA Academy of Architecture for Health.